vecnet/vecnet-dl/README.md

   * Migrate fedora objects: `RAILS_ENV=production bundle exec rake vecnet:migrate:batch_to_collection`
  7. Done!

+## NCBI Terminalogy

+Work in progress.
+Download the NCBI taxonomy from

+    ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz

+Then use `ruby lib/make-ncbi-trees.rb > ncbi-trees.txt` to create a tree file.
+The tree files has one record per line, with each record having three fields seperated by a vertical bar, '|'.
+The first field if the taxon id number, the second is the taxon's rank, and the third is the tree number for the taxon.
+Each term has a single tree number (unlike MeSH terms).

 ## Gather repository contents for statistics

     OUTFILE=~/repo-stats-20130916.csv RAILS_ENV=production bundle exec rake vecnet:dump_statistics